XCEssentials/XCERequirement/README.md

 # MKHRequirement
-Describe requirements in a declarative, human-friendly format.
+Describe requirements in a declarative, easy-readable format.